 Math: 22

-While you might think your math score is going to drag down your composite, since it is only one-fourth of your score, its effect isn’t huge:
+While you might think your math score is going to drag down your composite, since it is only one-third of your score, its effect isn’t huge:

-So even though your math score was a lot lower than the other three sections, you still come out with a 28 (which is, by the way, a 90th percentile score).
+So even though your math score was a lot lower than the other three sections, you still come out with a 27 (which is an 88th percentile score).

 #2: Maximize Your Composite Score